GeorgiosKleftogiannis/Handwritten_digit_recognizer/README.md

 ```

 ## 3-Neural Network
-The architecture chosen consists of two Convolutional layers and two Dense layers.
-Every Convolutional layer is followed by a BatchNormalization and a MaxPooling layer, to address the problem of overfitting, stabilize trainning and speed up convergence.
-Further, a Flatten layer is used after the two convolutional layers.
-Finally, before every Dense layer a Dropout layer is introduced for regularization purposes.
+The chosen architecture consists of two Convolutional layers followed by two Dense layers.
+Each Convolutional layer is followed by a BatchNormalization and a MaxPooling layer to stabilize training, accelerate convergence, and help mitigate overfitting.
+A Flatten layer is applied after the second Convolutional block to convert feature maps into a 1D vector.
+Additionally, Dropout layers are included before each Dense layer for regularization purposes.
+The model’s parameters were fine-tuned to avoid both underfitting (high bias) and overfitting (high variance).

 | Layer (type)       | Output Shape        | Param # |
 |--------------------|---------------------|---------|
 | Conv2D             | (None, 28, 28, 32)  | 320     |